jaafarmoha/calculator/README.md

-# scientific-calculator
+# calculator
-Coding a scientific calculator with vanilla Javascript.
+Coding a calculator with vanilla Javascript.